-Ling 51/Psych 56L: Acquisition of Language
+LSci 51/Psych 56L: Acquisition of Language

-Lecture 10 Phonological development III
+Lecture 11 Phonological development IV

 Announcements

 Be working on the phonological development review questions

-Be working on HW3
+Be working on HW3 (due 10/28/19)

 Prelinguistic speech perception

-Infant hearing Infant hearing is not quite as sensitive as adult hearing - but they can hear quite well and remember what they hear.
-Ex 1: Fetuses 38 weeks old A loudspeaker was placed 10cm away from the mother's abdomen.
+Infant hearing is not quite as sensitive as adult hearing - but they can hear quite well and remember what they hear.
+Example: Fetuses 38 weeks old A loudspeaker was placed 10cm away from the mother's abdomen.
 The heart rate of the fetus went up in response to hearing a recording of the mother's voice, as compared to hearing a recording of a stranger's voice.